lanainland/lanainland.github.io/_food/gingerbread_house.md

 ### Dough

-1. Beat the butter and sugar on medium- speed until light and fluffy.
+1. Beat the butter and sugar on medium speed until light and fluffy.
 1. Add egg, molasses and vanilla.
 1. In another bowl, mix the dry ingredients.
 1. Add these to the wet mixture gradually and mix to a slightly stiff but sticky consistency.